 Some businesses are launched with a specific goal of achieving an exit.
-Others, especially family businesses, are often launched with no intention of ever selling.
-The goal is continuity, not exit.
-Regardless of whether your goal is to sell, transition to the next generation, or simply stay independent, there are compelling reasons to be investor-ready.
+Others are thinking longer term, perhaps passing the business along to a younger employee or family member someday, with the goal of continuity, not exit.
+Regardless of whether your goal is to sell, transition to a family member, or simply stay independent, there are compelling reasons to be investor-ready.

 For our purposes, investor-readiness could influence a complete or partial sale, a management buyout, a shareholder liquidity event, a capital raise, taking on debt, or ultimately, any corporate transaction, including a transition to an employee-owned company.
-Uniquely, when it comes to family businesses, an investor could be the next generation.
-That transition to a family member can occur via a sale, a gift, or another mechanism.
+A transition to a family member can occur via a sale, a gift, or another mechanism.

 If you are contemplating any of the above or simply want to be ready should an opportunity arise (and you should be!), you should be investor-ready.
 If the unexpected call comes in and the price is right, you do not want to miss an opportunity because you're unprepared.
 Worse, you might be forced to scramble during due diligence, only to find that some issues are insurmountable.
-Similarly, if a family health matter or other circumstance forces an untimely transition, you need to be ready.
+Similarly, if a health matter or other circumstance forces an untimely leadership transition, you need to be ready.
 Time kills deals, as does poor governance, weak reporting, and compliance issues, just to name a few.
 While a large service industry exists to help businesses get investor-ready, most businesses can make meaningful progress on their own before calling in an outsider.